How to Open a Business Checking Account Online with No ChexSystems

 business meeting

-Chime Checking is an online-only mobile banking app that can also work for small businesses.
+Chime Checking is a mobile banking app that can also work for small businesses.
 There are no account fees or balance requirements, and you can even earn 2.00%3 interest on your money8.

 The signup process is fairly straightforward, taking only minutes and not pulling a report from ChexSystems.
 But since Chime doesn’t offer business checking accounts, you won’t get any of the business-friendly features that come with business checking accounts.